What the heating element actually does

 A burnt-electrical smell on the first heat cycle, then nothing.

 The catch: a cold dryer is not always the element.
 A blown thermal fuse, a tripped high-limit thermostat, or a failed cycling thermostat produces the exact same symptom.
-That overlap is why a meter matters more than a guess.
+A tech confirms the real fault by testing resistance across the element terminals and each safety component with a multimeter.
+Without that test, you are replacing parts on a guess.

 Why the element burned out